dsaidgovsg/k8s-charter/README.md

   groups:  # List of container/deployment names to group by
     - "name_of_container_or_deployment_1"
     - "name_of_container_or_deployment_2"
-  maxTicks: -1  # Max number of polls before stopping the program
+  maxTicks: 20  # Max number of polls before stopping the program, set -1 to run forever (CTRL-C to break)
   htmlOutputPath: "k8s-charter-{{date}}.html"  # html output, {{date}} to inject in datetime value
   jsonOutputPath: "k8s-charter-{{date}}.json"  # json output, {{date}} to inject in datetime value
   ```